 Follow the documentation on Contributing to get a sense of our projects, and which is of most interest for you.
 You will also learn how to get the Firefox source code, build your custom Firefox build, and how to run the tests.

 Work on bugs and get code review¶

-- Search Mozilla’s hg repositories with DXR.
+- Search Mozilla’s code repositories with searchfox.

 - Mercurial for Mozillians

-in 2015 to help a student get started with open source contributions.
+- More general resources are available in this little guide :maja_zf wrote in 2015 to help a student get started with open source contributions.